‘We are not doing that again’; When KU starts construction on east side of football stadium, Girod says games won’t be moved

 “Our partners that are contemplating a hotel, housing, parking, retail, they believe the timing is the sooner the better,” Girod said.

-As a reminder KU is spending about $450 million on its stadium renovation project at 11th and Mississippi streets that began work in late 2023.
+As a reminder, KU is spending about $450 million on its stadium renovation project at 11th and Mississippi streets that began work in late 2023.
 That project involves rebuilding the entire west side and north end of the stadium.
 The north end of the stadium will include a conference and convention center that can host banquets and other such events of up to 1,000 people.
 KU has long envisioned that a hotel will need to be connected to that convention space to make it successful.
-KU also has had hopes for retail, restaurants, and more recently, student housing to be built near the stadium site as well.
-KU leaders also have acknowledged that any future development will have to include at least one new parking garage to help replace surface lot parking that would be lost by new east side development.
+KU also has had hopes for retail, restaurants and, more recently, student housing to be built near the stadium site as well.
+KU leaders also have acknowledged that any future development will have to include at least one new parking garage to help replace surface lot parking that would be lost by new eastside development.

-KU envisions the hotel and other amenities being constructed as a public-private partnership, which is different than the westside project, which is being funded with a combination of state grants, KU fundraising and athletic department debt.
+KU envisions the hotel and other amenities being constructed as a public-private partnership, which is different from the westside project, which is being funded with a combination of state grants, KU fundraising and athletic department debt.

 Potential private development partners, however, gave university leaders a surprise this fall.
 As we reported, they told the university it wasn’t physically possible to build the hotel and other amenities on the east side, unless KU tore down the east grandstand and built it closer to the field.
 Without that move, there wouldn’t be enough space to accommodate the other projects, they said.